ProTeCt: Prompt Tuning for Taxonomic Open Set Classification: Experiments

 Table~\ref{tab:main_table} shows that vanilla CoOp and MaPLe have reasonable leaf accuracy for both 1-shot and 16-shot classification on Cifar100, SUN, and ImageNet.
 However, their very low HCA shows that their predictions are not consistent over the class hierarchy.
-In result, their classification performance in the open-granularity setting (MTA) is much weaker than their leaf accuracy.
-For example, 16-shot classification with CoOp on ImageNet has a leaf accuracy of 71.23, but expected open-granularity accuracy of 46.98.
+As a result, their TOS classification performance (MTA) is much weaker than their leaf accuracy.
+For example, 16-shot classification with CoOp on ImageNet has a leaf accuracy of 71.23, but expected TOS accuracy of 46.98.
 This is explained by the very low HCA of 2.99.
 Similar observations hold for different few-shot configurations.
-In all cases, ProTeCt (results on rows with a checkmark) significantly improves HCA and MTA.
-For example, it boosts the HCA of 16-shot classification with CoOp on ImageNet by 34.75 (2.99 vs 37.74), leading to an increase of MTA of 41.63 (46.98 to 88.61).
-Note that, in all cases, the MTA after ProTeCt training is {\it higher} than the leaf accuracy.
-This is expected for a well calibrated classifier, since decisions at intermediate levels of the tree are coarser-grained than those at the leaves, which can easily require very fine class distinctions.
-These results show that ProTeCt robustifies the model for use in the coarse-granularity classification setting.
-The table also shows that ProTeCt maintains leaf accuracies comparable to those of the vanilla methods, even achieving slight gains for Cifar100 and SUN.
-Fig.~\ref{fig:rel_gain_all_dataset} compares the \textbf{relative} gain of the HCA (Top row) and leaf accuracy (Bottom row) between the vanilla CoOp/MaPLe and their ProTeCt counterparts, for more few shot configurations.
-Under all settings, ProTeCt increases the HCA by more than 15\% with comparable leaf accuracy to vanilla CoOp/MaPLe.
+In all cases, ProTeCt (results on rows with a checkmark) significantly improves HCA and MTA(25).
+For example, it boosts the HCA of 16-shot classification with CoOp on ImageNet by 34.75 (2.99 vs 37.74), leading to an increase of MTA(25) of 41.63 (46.98 to 88.61).